-Risk Current with existing Controls Risk Objective Ref Risk description Existing Controls Likelihood Severity score Risk Response Planned mitigating actions Risk Owner C 'ivery time ales Likelihood Severity Within Risk Appetite?
-Moving with the times, working smartly and collaboratively SNC M1 Risk - Financial - The Council fails to anticipate and respond to large scale changes in the external environment that impacts on our ability to deliver our MTFP.
+Risk with existing Current Risk Objective Ref Risk description Existing Controls Likelihood Impact Severity score Risk Response Planned mitigating actions Risk Owner Delivery timescales Likelihood Impact Severity score Within Risk Appetite?
+Comments and progress on actions during Quarter 4 Moving with the times, working smartly and collaboratively SNC M1 Risk - Financial - The Council fails to anticipate and respond to large scale changes in the external environment that impacts on our ability to deliver our MTFP.
 Consequence - A negative impact on the Council's finances, either from reductions in income or funding, or from increased cost pressures.
 Medium Term Financial Plan (MTFP) budget process and scenario planning.
 Quarterly review of performance and risks to the organisation.
 Regular Horizon Scanning.
 CMLT relationship building and liaison with key stakeholders such as central Government departments and professional bodies.
 Implementing Broadland/South Norfolk Collaboration.
-Active Membership of different groups such as the DCN, LGA, RS etc. 2 5 Monitor 1.
+Active Membership of different groups such as the DCN, LGA, RSN etc. 2 5 10 Monitor 1.
 Lobby government for adequate funding, acknowledging impact on costs & demand of cost of living rises.
-2. Respond to Government Consultation to ensure any otent impact on the Council financial position and potential impact of any forthcoming Government policies as part of the regular MP briefings.
+2. Respond to Government Consultations to ensure any potential impact on the Council finances is conveyed to Government.
+3. Feed into any relevant networks e.g LGA and DCN to influence policy creation.
+4. Ensure local MPs are aware of the Council financial position and potential impact of any forthcoming Government policies as part of the regular MP briefings.
 5. Continued regular horizon scanning and policy updates to CMLT and management team to ensure we stay abreast of changes and are able to have influence.
-6. Regular monitoring of our Director of Resource 1.
-Physical community of the community o 2 5 10 No No change to risk score this quarter.
+6. Regular monitoring of our Director of Resources 1.
+Prior to Autumn budget 2.
+As appropriate when consultations open 3.
+As Appropriate 4.
+At regular MP Briefings 5.
+Monthly 6.
+Quarterly 2 5 10 No No change to risk score this quarter.
 1. Requirement to continue to lobby for a multi-year settlement in future & recognition that cost-of-living rise will squeeze council budgets as both costs & demand for services increase.
 2. As appropriate when consultations open.
 3. As Appropriate.
 4. At regular MP Briefings.
 5. Monthly horizon scanning, and policy reports are developed for CMLT.
 6. Completed on a quarterly basis.